JonathanPetrone/tictactoe/README.md

 # Tic Tac Toe
-This is a game of Tic Tac Toe that you can play on your browser
+This is a game of Tic Tac Toe that you can play in your browser

 ## Requirements
 - Go version 1.23